 Types of IT Roadmaps

-Not all IT roadmaps look the same; different types serve different goals.
-Here are some common types of IT roadmaps:
+Not all IT roadmaps look the same; different types serve different goals:

 Infrastructure Roadmaps